 Acrylic Framed 3D Printers

->

-> I won’t bad mouth any brands, but there is a certain style of 3D printer that uses a plastic acrylic frame and is usually available at a very cheap price, sometimes even under $100.
+I won’t bad mouth any brands, but there is a certain style of 3D printer that uses a black plastic acrylic frame and is usually available at a very cheap price, sometimes even under $100.

->

-> You may see people online showing off the great prints they got from these machines.
+You may see people online showing off the great prints they got from these machines.
 What they are not showing you is the pile of failed prints it took to get to the successes.
 They are not showing you the additional $200 and 100 hours worth of upgrades they carried out to make it work!

 Most importantly of all, many of the acrylic framed 3D printers have been known to overheat and catch fire due to faulty electronics.